 As explained earlier, Static Testing techniques are testing techniques that do not require the execution of a code base.
 Static Testing Techniques are divided into two major categories:

-- Reviews: They can range from purely informal peer reviews between two developers/testers on the artifacts (code/test cases/test data) to totally formal Inspections which are led by moderators who can be internal/external to the organization.
+- Reviews: They can range from purely informal peer reviews between two developers/testers on the artifacts (code/test cases/test data) to formal Inspections which are led by moderators who can be internal/external to the organization.

 - Peer Reviews: Informal reviews are generally conducted without any formal setup.
 It is between peers.
 For Example- Two developers/Testers review each other’s artifacts like code/test cases.